What is Open Adoption?

 Like all families, the kind of relationship members of a family have with one another varies.
 Generally, these relationships fall into one of three types:

-Extended Family Open Adoption:
+Extended Family Relationship:

 Relationships Change: